EmberEmu/Ember/docs/DBC & SQL Data Storage.md

 These files contain static data that is often shared between the client and the server and would be automatically generated from a relational database.
 It is likely that the code used by the game to read the files was also automatically generated.

 Ember uses the DBC format for storing its static data and defines many DBCs that are exclusive to the server.
-Definitions of for these DBCs can be found in *'src/tools/dbcparser/definitions'* and the matching DBC files can be found in the *'dbc/'* directory.
+Definitions for these DBCs can be found in *'src/tools/dbcparser/definitions'* and the matching DBC files can be found in *'dbc/'*.

 #### Code generation

-To allow for rapid iteration and development, Ember uses its own DBC parser to convert XML-based DBC definitions into the C++ required to load and work with the data from the DBCs.
+To allow for rapid iteration and development, Ember uses its own DBC parser to convert XML-based DBC definitions into the C++ required to load and work with the data.

 The DBC parser tool is also capable of generating DBC files based on a definition.
 That is, when given a DBC definition, it will produce a matching DBC file that can be then opened by the server and various DBC editing tools.